Muscogee Nation: History

 The government declared that communal land remaining after allotments to existing households was "surplus".
 It was classified as excess and made available for sale to non-Natives.
 This resulted in the Muscogee and other tribes losing control over much of their former lands.

-In the hasty process of registration, the Dawes Commission registered tribal members in three categories: they distinguished among "Creek by Blood" and "Creek Freedmen," a category where they listed anyone with visible African ancestry, regardless of their proportion of Muscogee ancestry; and "Intermarried Whites."
-The process was so confused that some members of the same families of Freedmen were classified into different groups.
+In the hasty process of registration, the Dawes Commission registered tribal citizens in three categories: they distinguished among "Creek by Blood" and "Creek Freedmen," a category where they listed anyone with visible African ancestry, regardless of their proportion of Muscogee ancestry; and "Intermarried Whites."
+The process was so confused that some citizens of the same families of Freedmen were classified into different groups.
 The 1906 Five Civilized Tribes Act (April 26, 1906) was passed by the US Congress in anticipation of approving statehood for Oklahoma in 1907.
 During this time, the Muscogee had lost more than 2 e6acre to non-Native settlers and the US government.

 Later, when Muscogee communities organized and set up governments under the 1936 Oklahoma Indian Welfare Act, some former Muscogee tribal towns reorganized that were in former Indian Territory and the Southeast.
 Some descendants had remained there and preserved cultural continuity.
 Others reorganized and gained recognition later in the 20th century.
 The following Muscogee groups have gained federal recognition as tribes: the Alabama-Quassarte Tribal Town, Kialegee Tribal Town, and Thlopthlocco Tribal Town of Oklahoma; the Coushatta Tribe of Louisiana, the Alabama-Coushatta Tribe of Texas, and the Poarch Band of Creeks in Alabama.

 The Muscogee Nation did not reorganize its government and regain federal recognition until 1970.
 This was an era of increasing Native American activism across the country.
 In 1979 the tribe ratified a new constitution that replaced the 1866 constitution.
 The pivotal 1976 court case Harjo v.
 Kleppe helped end US federal paternalism.
 It ushered in an era of growing self-determination.
-Using the Dawes Rolls as a basis for determining membership of descendants, the Nation has enrolled more than 58,000 members, descendants of the allottees.
+Using the Dawes Rolls as a basis for determining citizenship of descendants, the Nation has enrolled more than 58,000 citizens, descendants of the allottees.